open-cli-tools/concurrently/README.md

 > When running watch or serve tasks, I'd recommend to use `--kill-others` option:
 >
 > ```bash
-> concurrent --kill-others "npm run watch-js" "npm run watch-less"
+> concurrently --kill-others "npm run watch-js" "npm run watch-less"
 > ```
 >
 > That way, if for some reason e.g. your `watch-less` died, you would notice it easier.